walkswiththebear/ConsecutiveSequences/README.md

 that is not part of a longer consecutive sequence.

 ConsecutiveSequences.js contains various algorithms for counting permutations with and without certain configurations of consecutive sequences.
+The immediate concern of the core algorithms is with maximal consecutive sequences.
+However, we also give some algorithms that demonstrate how the core algorithms can be employed to answer questions about consecutive sequences in general.

 ## Usage